raganwald/raganwald.github.com/_posts/2016-04-15-laziness-is-a-virtue.md

 }
 {% endhighlight %}

 That's the core of the "sieving" behaviour: take the front element of the list of numbers, call it `n`, and sieve every `nth` element afterwards.

-Our sieve is recursive, it sieves the result of sieving the rest of the list.
+Now we can apply `nullEveryNth` recursively: Take the first unsieved number from the front of the list, sieve its multiples out, and yield the results of sieving what remains:

 {% highlight javascript %}
 function * sieve (iterable) {